munificent/craftinginterpreters/book/hash-tables.md

 around.
 I think of open addressing as similar to separate chaining except that the "list" of nodes is threaded through the bucket array itself.
-Instead of storing the links between them in pointers, the connections are calculated implicitly by the order that you look through the buckets to find a place for the entry.
+Instead of storing the links between them in pointers, the connections are calculated implicitly by the order that you look through the buckets.

 The tricky part is that more than one of these implicit lists may be interleaved together.
 Let's walk through an example that covers all the interesting cases.